SimonSoschinski/project_template/relevant_papers/README.md

 This paper uses the Big Five Inventory (BFI) personality measurements to categorize World of Warcraft (WoW) players based on server playing style and character specialization.

 The hypotheses analyzed were:
-* WoW players will choose their main character based in part on the personality traints of the player.
+* WoW players will choose their main character based in part on the personality traits of the player.
 * Players will exhibit different personality attributes between the variety of character classes, races, and specializations.
 * Server playing styles are affected by different personality characteristics.